mathewgeejo/NimbusX/SETUP.md

 **Problem**: `ModuleNotFoundError: No module named 'flask'` **Solution**: Make sure virtual environment is activated and run `pip install -r requirements.txt`

+**Problem**: Pandas/NumPy build errors on Windows **Solution**:
+- The requirements.txt has been optimized to avoid C++ build dependencies
+- If numpy fails, you may need Microsoft C++ Build Tools
+- Alternative: Use Python 3.10 or 3.11 (better Windows compatibility)

 **Problem**: `GEMINI_API_KEY not found`
 **Solution**:
 1. Copy `.env.example` to `.env`